Policies + Forms

 - copy of the placement agreement or other proof of child agency

 - the most current report card from a public school in Virginia or certification by a principal, or his/her designee, of a public school in the United States that a certified copy of the child’s record was presented

 This information must be provided before the first day of Summer Studio classes.
 Please do not mail original documents or send copies via fax.
 If your child attended The Langley School for the 2019-2020 academic year or is a returning camper from the 2017, 2018, or 2019 season, you will NOT need to resubmit this form unless an update has been made.

-In order for prescription medication (including EpiPen) to be administered to a child by a Summer Studio staff member, the Authorization/Parental Consent for Administering Medication Form must be completed by a parent/guardian and that child’s physician.
+In order for prescription or over-the counter medication (including EpiPen and Benadryl) to be administered to a child by a Summer Studio staff member, the Authorization/Parental Consent for Administering Medication Form must be completed by a parent/guardian and that child’s physician.
 This form must be completed prior to a child’s first day at Summer Studio.

 The Langley School requires that all parents/guardians who have informed the Summer Studio Office that their child has a potentially life-threatening allergy provide the school with at least two EpiPens (epinephrine injectors).

 Children not picked up during afternoon carpool will be sent to Extend the Fun and parents/guardians will be charged accordingly.
 Drop-in fee of $20 will be charged after the date of attendance to the credit card on file.
 Please see Camp Extras for additional information.

 It is the parent/guardian’s responsibility to apply sunscreen to their child prior to the start of their day at camp.
 Sunscreen will be applied by a Summer Studio staff member to those campers who stay for the afternoon session or who participate in a field trip.
 Summer Studio uses a hypoallergenic sunscreen that has a minimum SPF of 30.
 A spray sunscreen is used for bodies, and a lotion sunscreen is used for faces.